dask/dask/docs/source/remote-data-services.rst

       as `region_name`, `endpoint_url`

-    - requester_pays: set True if the authenticated user will assume transfer costs, which is required by some providers of bulk daya
+    - requester_pays: set True if the authenticated user will assume transfer costs, which is required by some providers of bulk data

     - default_block_size, default_fill_cache: these are not of particular
       interest to dask users, as they concern the behaviour of the buffer